-A number of natural factors are important for the successful cultivation of the grape vine, including:
+A number of natural factors are crucial for the successful cultivation of the grape vine:

 The Climate – Vines grow in the temperate climate zones, generally between latitudes of 30 and 50 degrees in the northern hemisphere and the 30 and 40 degrees in the southern hemisphere.